ikhvorost/DLog/README.md

 ### `IntervalConfiguration`

-You can change the view options of interval statistics with `intervalConfiguration` property of `LogConfiguration` to show needed information or use `.all`.
+You can change the view options of interval statistics with `intervalConfiguration` property of `LogConfiguration` to show needed information such as: `.count`, `.min`, `.max` etc. Or you can use `.all` to output all parameters.

 ```swift
 var config = LogConfiguration()